flowdock/api-docs/docs/organizations.md

 # Organizations

-An organization in Flowdock represents the organization/company account.
+An organization in CA Flowdock represents the organization/company account.
 [Users](users) can belong to several organizations.

 The attribute `parameterized_name` is used in the URLs related to the organization.
 As `parameterized_name` can be changed by the account owner, a persistent `id` is also provided in the data.